debraysimon/tpxle-doc/docs/C-Procedure-Topics/DeployTrackersAEK_T/README.md

 * Before starting the tracking, the testing or the integration with the industrial or compact tracker, you must change the mode to **motion tracking**, and change it back to **standby mode** when finished.

-1. <html> Log in to <a href="../../B-Feature-Topics/AbeewayDeviceManager_C/" style="color:teal">Abeeway Device Manager</a> on the community platform using this URL: <a href="https://dev1.thingpark.com/thingpark/abeewayDeviceAnalyzer/index.php?dxprofile=community" style="color:teal">here</a>.
-The URLs for other ThingPark X Location Engine platforms are <a href="../../D-Reference/ThingParkLocationURLs/" style="color:teal">here</a> </html>
+1. Log in to [Abeeway Device Manager](../../B-Feature-Topics/AbeewayDeviceManager_C/) on the community platform using this URL:[here](https://dev1.thingpark.com/thingpark/abeewayDeviceAnalyzer/index.php?dxprofile=community).
+The URLs for other ThingPark X Location Engine platforms are [here](../../D-Reference/ThingParkLocationURLs/)

 2. In the **Select Devices** column, select the tracker you want to change the mode, and click **Select**.